-Jeanne was born in Regina, grew up in southern Ontario, and finally settled in British Columbia.
+Jeanne was born in Regina, grew up in Ontario, and finally settled in BC.
 She attended the University of Guelph, graduating with a Bachelor’s degree majoring in Fine Art.
 During her studies, she was inspired by two instructors – a sculptor, John Fillion and a printmaker, Walter Bachinski.

 After graduating, Jeanne taught in the Toronto area for several years.
 In her mid-20s, she worked in several creative positions that included journalism, photography and photo restoration.
 In a surprising mid-life career shift, she returned to university, obtained her law degree and practiced as a corporate mediator until retiring.
 Throughout her professional career, Jeanne has dabbled in art – painting, drawing, pottery, photography, textiles – always waiting for the day when she had more time to spend exploring the creative process.
 And now…